 Usage-Based vs Subscription Pricing for SaaS

-The pricing model you pick shapes your CAC payback, your churn profile, and your forecasting accuracy.
-Usage-based and subscription pricing solve different problems.
-Most founders default to flat-rate subscriptions because they’re simpler.
-That’s not wrong — but it’s not always right either.
+The debate around usage based pricing vs subscription shapes your CAC payback, your churn profile, and your forecasting accuracy.
+These two pricing models solve different problems.
+Most founders default to flat-rate subscriptions over usage-based pricing because they’re simpler.
+That’s not wrong, but it’s not always right either.

 Subscription Revenue = Active Subscribers × Monthly Price